 Governance at PHP is focused on managing the business in order to create long term sustainable value for the benefit of all of our shareholders and is treated as a core and vital discipline that complements our objective of growing returns to our shareholders.

-Read our full Corporate Governance Report
+Read our full Corporate Governance Report on pages 56 - 66.

 To achieve its governance objectives and in accordance with the Code, the Board comprises a majority of independent Non-executive Directors who have been selected to deliver an appropriate mix of diversity, skills and experience.
 The Board is led by an independent Chairman, who in turn is well supported by a Senior Independent Director.